Frequently Asked Supporters Questions

 TANNOY / PA SYSTEM

 Q: Can the club improve the tannoy / PA system in the stadium on a matchday as it does not work effectively in certain parts of the ground?

 A: Unfortunately the tannoy / PA system that was installed by Swansea Council when the stadium was first built was never up to standard and fit for a 20,000-capacity stadium.

 The club is aware of its failings, but the cost to rectify the situation is extremely expensive.
 Rather than invest in replacing the system immediately, it was felt to be more cost effective to build it into any future stadium expansion.
 Otherwise the club would have to pay for it twice.

 Q: Are there smoking areas at the stadium?

 A: The Liberty Stadium is a no-smoking venue.
+This includes the use of electronic cigarettes (E-cigarettes).
 However, the club has introduced an area outside the East Stand to ease congestion in the concourse at half-time.
 This area is available to smokers to utilise.

 Q: What is the club doing to receive feedback from supporters?

 A: We hold supporter Q&A events throughout the year where fans have the opportunity to question members of the football team management, players and senior officials from the club.
 Additionally, we have implemented a series of fan focus groups across different areas of the club to cover matchday experience, digital and community/charity to get better supporter insight.
 Senior officials of the club also meet on a weekly basis with representatives of the Supporters Trust.
 We are also happy to receive queries from supporters directly via email on email@example.com